Why does The Wire ask its readers and viewers for support?

 Can I make a cash donation?

-Small cash donations against a receipt can be made in person only if you provide us with your PAN details, address, etc.
+Small cash donations against a receipt can be made in person only if you provide us with your PAN details, address and phone number.